Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 Skrub expressions#

-The simplest expressions are variables, which represent inputs to our machine learning estimator—such as “products” or “customers” tables or dataframes.
+The simplest expressions are variables, which represent inputs to our machine learning pipeline—such as “products” or “customers” tables or dataframes.

 We start by declaring inputs: